Celebrating Labor Day Weekend In NYC

 If You Love Music

 For the last decade, New York City has been home to the biggest Electric dance music festival every single Labor Day Weekend!
 The Festival, dubbed Electric Zoo, takes place somewhere in one of the five boroughs (constantly changing for variety’s sake.)
 The festival is essentially three entire days dedicated to dance music and lots of (you guessed it!) dancing.
-This year, the festival will be taking place from August 31st until September 2nd at Randall’s Island Park…just a quick walk over a bridge from the Upper East Side, right near the Glenwood building Hampton Court.
-Tickets for the event start at $89.99, and are available on their website.
+This year, the festival will be taking place from Friday August to Sunday September 1st at Randall’s Island Park…just a quick walk over a bridge from the Upper East Side, right near the Glenwood building Hampton Court.
+Tickets for the event start at $99.99, and are available on their website.

 If You Love Boats

 What’s the end of summer if not spent on a boat?!
 Head on over to the Hudson River to Pier 25 (so close to residents living at Tribeca Bridge Tower.)
 You’ll find a historic boat called Grand Banks, where you can watch the summer sunset while eating your share of oysters and all other forms of seafood with your cracking cold drink of choice.
 A pretty remarkable way to say ciao to summer in the city!